We mentioned in a previous post that we had a shock when we went to the Greek island of Rhodes a couple of weeks back.

 We had the whole place to ourselves – for a short while – while we ate an early lunch and enjoyed a refreshing Mythos Greek beer.

-There’s only one thing to eat when you spend a day on Rhodes.
+There’s only one thing to eat when you do the day trip from Fethiye to Rhodes.

 Crispy, deep-fried rings of squid and what I thought was supposed to be a salad of baby new potatoes.